If licensing isn’t part of your marketing strategy, you could be missing some big income opportunities.

 Licensing is often thought of as a separate strategy – either we use licensing to generate revenues or sell our products directly.
 But that’s the wrong way to think about licensing.
 On the contrary, licensing is actually one of many marketing strategies.

 The most common strategy is direct licensing to generate revenues.
 But that’s not the only way.
 Another strategy that’s often overlooked, is using licensing to deliver more customers (and revenues) for your core products, services, or technologies.

-And that’s just what one bio tech company is doing.
-Their patented tissue based cellular technology is used by the regenerative and personalized medicine industries.
+And that’s just what one biotech company is doing.
+Their patented tissue-based cellular technology is used by the regenerative and personalized medicine industries.
 It’s using licensing to generate revenue with both its technology as well as its core service, a laboratory R&D platform.

 The goal of the licensing strategy is to use their patented technology to set up a global network of licensee laboratories that operates under its research and development platform.
-This strategy uses their tissue cell technology as a feeder to drive business into its R&D development platform.
+This strategy uses its tissue cell technology as a feeder to drive business into its R&D development platform.